eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 In the central panel or *chart panel*, is where the data of the entities will be displayed.
 The main feature of the *Fast DDS Monitor* application is to graphically display the data that is being monitored.
-DDS entities have associated different types of data (aka *DataKind*) that could be visualize by configuring a chart.
+DDS entities have associated different types of data (so-called *DataKind*) that could be visualize by configuring a chart.
 For example, it can be displayed the mean, median and standard deviation latency between two machines (*Hosts*) running *Fast DDS* applications for the period of two hours in intervals of ten minutes.